Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Algorithm and Convergence

+\begin{proof} The functions $\mbf x\mapsto|\langle v_j(\mbf x),v(\mbf x)\rangle|$ defined on $K$ are continuous and non-negative.
+Hence their maximum over $j$ is still a continuous non-negative function on $K$.
+Since the $v_j$ span each tangent space, this function is even strictly positive, and by compactness of $K$, there is a positive global minimum. \end{proof}

+Note that a related condition is used in~\cite[Thm.
+5.2]{gutman} to guarantee convergence to the {\em set} of critical points.

-Our goal is to analyze the convergence behaviour of this algorithm, and in particular to show that it converges almost surely to a local minimum of $f$.
-A deterministic version of the above described algorithm was analysed in \cite[Def.~4.2.1, Thm.~4.3.1]{AMS08} under the heading ``gradient-related methods''.
+Our goal is to analyze the convergence behavior of this algorithm, and in particular, to show that it converges almost surely to a local minimum of $f$.
+A deterministic version of the above described algorithm {(in the sense that all ``perturbations'' from the classical gradient descent are deterministic and not random)} was analyzed in \cite[Def.~4.2.1, Thm.~4.3.1]{AMS08} under the heading ``gradient-related methods''.